 Cyberbullying

-Bullying is an ever-existing problem among children.
-You may blame it on the remnants of human instinct from their uncivilised beginnings when they strived for superiority in order to survive.
+Bullying is an ever-existing problem among young people.
+You can attribute this behavior to our early ancestors who fought for dominance to stay alive.
 Whatever the origins, if the family and society fail to teach kids the civilised way of living, kids will have to retreat to their primitive caves.

-What makes cyberbullying stand out from bullying in the world out there is that rather than physical means, cyberbullies use the internet and digital devices to attack their victims.
+What makes cyberbullying different from bullying is that rather than physical means, cyberbullies use the internet and digital devices to attack their victims.
 The attackers don’t lay their hands on their victims, but the psychological harm they inflict can scar the victims for life.

 To learn more about cyberbullying and its effects on children, read “What Are the Effects of Cyberbullying on Children?” on our blog.
-If your child has already fallen victim to cyberbullying, perhaps reading “What to Do When Your Child Is Cyberbullied?” may help you.
+If your teen is facing cyberbullying, perhaps reading “What to Do When Your Child Is Cyberbullied?” may help you.

 How to Help My Child?